Aliaksandra Sasnovich: 2022: Two WTA Tour finals, Miami & French Open fourth round

 As a qualifier, Sasnovich reached the final of the Melbourne Summer Set 2 where she lost to Amanda Anisimova.
 She defeated two seeded players, Clara Tauson and Ann Li, on the way to the final.

 At the Australian Open, she lost to qualifier Zheng Qinwen, in the first round.

 At the French Open, she defeated Emma Raducanu for the second time in eight months to advance to the third round at this major for the first time in her career thus completing the third round career set at all Grand Slam tournaments.
 She went one step further defeating 21st seed Angelique Kerber to reach the fourth round.

-2023: Jiangxi Open quarterfinal
+2023: Hong Kong Open final

-Having made it into the main draw through the qualifiers, Sasnovich defeated No. 5 seed and Olympic champion Belinda Bencic at the San Diego Open.
+Having qualified into the main draw, Sasnovich defeated fifth seed and Olympic champion, Belinda Bencic, at the San Diego Open.
 She lost her next match to Emma Navarro.

 At the Hong Kong Open, she was runner-up in the doubles with partner Oksana Kalashnikova, losing out in the final to Tsao Chia-yi and Tang Qianhui in a match tie-break.
 Sasnovich reached the quarterfinals at the Jiangxi Open with wins over Viktória Hrunčáková and Valeria Savinykh, before losing to Leylah Fernandez.
 Alongside Kamilla Rakhimova, she also made it through to the semifinals of the doubles at the same event.